Camphul/Trampoline/trampoline-security-jwt-autoconfigure/README.md

-#trampoline-security-jwt-autoconfigure
+# trampoline-security-jwt-autoconfigure

-Autoconfigure required beans for JWT auth
+Autoconfigure JWT to hook into trampoline-security